tlaverdure/laravel-echo-server/README.md

 #### API Clients

 The Laravel Echo Server exposes a light http API to perform broadcasting functionality.
-For security purposes, access to these endpoints from http referrers must be authenticated with an API id and key.
+For security purposes, access to these endpoints from http referrers must be authenticated with an APP id and key.
 This can be generated using the cli command:

 ``` shell
 $ laravel-echo-server client:add APP_ID